emilkje/dotvim/README.md

 	git clone git://github.com/emilkje/dotvim.git ~/.vim && make -f ~/.vim/Makefile

+NB!
+Make sure you don\' have a current .vim directory in your home, or else the install will fail.

 ##Adding your own plugins

 To add you own plugins all you have to do is cd into your vim directory (~/.vim) and run the following command: